luxfhe/docs/cofhe/docs/devdocs/architecture/user-facing-utilities/cofhejs.md

 - Reading encrypted data

-On-chain FHE operations are symbolic, meaning that an `euint64` is a handle to an encrypted number that lives on the Fhenix Mainnet chain.
+On-chain FHE operations are symbolic, meaning that an `euint64` is a handle to an encrypted number that lives on the luxfhe Mainnet chain.
 It is possible to read the encrypted data through an off-chain call by using `cofhejs.unseal()` like so:

 ```typescript
 const resultHandle = await contract.getSomeEncryptedUint32()